 \section{Angle Combination at Degree $3$ Vertex}

-We study the collection $\text{AVC}_3$ (for {\em anglewise vertex combination}) of angle combinations at degree $3$ vertices in any edge-to-edge tiling of any surface, under the assumption of up to five distinct angles appearing at degree $3$ vertices.
+We study the collection $\text{AVC}_3$ (for {\em anglewise vertex combination}) of angle combinations at degree $3$ vertices in an edge-to-edge tiling of any surface, under the assumption of up to five distinct angles appearing at degree $3$ vertices.
 We distinguish angles by their values.

 Each angle combination at a vertex gives an angle sum equality.
 If there are too many angle combinations, then the corresponding equalities will force some distinct angles to have the same value.
-Therefore for each given number of distinct angles, there are only finitely many collections of angle combinations at degree $3$ vertices.
 Our goal is to list all the possible collections.
-Since only the angle sums at vertices are used, our list actually applies to any edge-to-edge tiling of any surface.
+Since only the angle sums of vertices are used, our list actually applies to any edge-to-edge tiling of any surface.